 AIHS offers certification at different levels based on the Global Capability Framework for health and safety professionals.
 The three certification levels are:

-- OHS Professionals - these professionals design OHS strategies in the context of business processes and external influences.
+- Certified OHS Professional- design OHS strategies in the context of business processes and external influences.
 They provide advice based on conceptual and technical knowledge, experience, analysis, and critical thinking.
 They work solo or give direction to others.

-- Chartered OHS Professionals - these professionals possess high-level specialist or strategic skills and are influential with senior management or policy makers.
+- Chartered OHS Professional - these professionals possess high-level specialist or strategic skills and are influential with senior management or policy makers.
 They consider the broader organizational and social context of their advice.

 Although certification of generalist OHS professionals has been standard practice in countries like the USA, Canada, the UK, and Europe, Australia initially lagged behind in implementing a certification scheme for the profession.
 However, in 2007, the Health and Safety Profession Alliance (HaSPA) confirmed in its minimum standards that certification of OHS advisors is essential in achieving the highest level of protection for employees, employers, and other workplace health and safety stakeholders against risks to their health and safety.
 Worksafe Victoria also noted the need for a specific OHS professional certification program in the Maxwell review of Victorian OHS legislation.